 - Strategies & Plans

-Upon the release of the Fiscal Year 2021 Annual Report, Secretary of Defense Lloyd Austin issued a memorandum to senior DoD leadership directing Actions to Address and Prevent Sexual Assault and Sexual Harassment in the Military.
+Upon the release of the Fiscal Year 2022 Annual Report, the Under Secretary of Defense for Personnel and Readiness, Mr. Gilbert Cisneros, Jr., issued a memorandum to senior DoD leadership directing Actions to Address and Prevent Sexual Assault and Sexual Harassment in the Military.
 The memorandum is available here.

-The Department of Defense released its fourteenth Annual Report on Sexual Harassment and Violence at the Military Service Academies (MSAs) for Academic Program Year (APY) 2020-2021 on February 17, 2022.
+The Department of Defense released its fifteenth Annual Report on Sexual Harassment and Violence at the Military Service Academies (MSA) for Academic Program Year (APY) 2021-2022 on March 10, 2023.

 This archive represents Annual Reports on Sexual Assault in the Military issued in previous years.
 The corresponding research report by year can be found here.